CharlieNapo/weather-service-backend/README.md

 # Pair-programming tasks

 - What is your testing approach?
 (We prefer pytest)?
-- Get the implementation working using the dummy data .
+- Get the implementation working using the dummy data.
+- Implement a way to return the temperature in Fahrenheit, Kelvin or Celcius.
 - Convert to using the openweathermap service to retrieve real data.
-- I want the temperature in Fahrenheit, Kelvin or Celcius.
-Implement a way to return the temperature in the desired units.
 - Create a docker container which can be configured with the API key.
 - Run the docker container and verify the API.

-- Please restrict API access so it can be revoked at a later stage.
-If the environment variable NO_AUTH_FOR_TEST=1 is set it should disable authorisation to aid automated verification of the existing API.
+# Questions for interview

+Please prepare answer for these questions in advance of the interview.

-- Return some appropriate data when requesting a time between two times that the https://openweathermap.org/forecast5 data set supports.
+- What would you approach to returning data be if a request is made between two times that the https://openweathermap.org/forecast5 data set supports.
-- Return appropriate HTTP status codes from the API
+- How will you scale the weather service to handle increasing load.
+- How would you measure the weather service response handling?
+- What if any data storage would you use as the backend for the weather service?
+- If you had a storage backend, how would it scale?